objectionary/eo-lsp-server/README.md

 }
 ```

-Then, create an EO syntax definition file in `Packages/User/EO.sublime-syntax`:
+Then, create a syntax definition file in `Packages/User/EO.sublime-syntax`:

 ```yaml
 %YAML 1.2